 While some runners despise the treadmill, they’re not the favorite of most runners, you can get a decent hill workout on a treadmill and you can design your own hill workout with the exact distances and inclines you want to practice.

 Many treadmills have pre-programmed hill workouts that you can do.
 If you’re really clever, you can even program the treadmill to mimic your race course.
-The biggest disadvantage, of course, is that you can’t simulate downhill running.
+The biggest disadvantage, of course, is that you can’t simulate downhill running on most treadmills.

 Here’s a sample treadmill workout to do: